Drug-Induced Adrenal Insufficiency

 Which specialist manages it?
 The endocrinologist is the one who studies the functioning of the adrenal glands, and in children the pediatrician takes part in the evaluation.
 It is never advisable to stop a medication on your own; the safe thing is to discuss it with a professional to prevent this insufficiency.

-Specialties that treat drug-induced adrenal insufficiency
+Data on 30 doctors who treat drug-induced adrenal insufficiency

 Treatment by city